HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Galactic HdC and EHe stars' spatial distribution, distances, and velocities

 \subsection{Orbits}

-The orbital characteristics of each star were determined by direct integration forward in time for 5 Gyrs using again the GALPY package.
-We choose their \textit{MWPotential14} model for the Milky Way's gravitational potential, which includes a bulge modeled as a power-law density profile with an exponential cut-off, a Miyamoto-Nagai Potential disc \citep{1975PASJ...27..533M}, and a dark matter halo described by an NFW potential \citep{1996ApJ...462..563N}.
-From these simulations, we extracted several parameters related to the orbits of our targets, including the maximum (apocentre, R$_a$) and minimum (pericentre, R$_p$) distances from the Galactic centre, eccentricity (e), energy (E), and the z-component of angular momentum (L$_z$).
-For each of these parameters, we computed the median value and its associated uncertainty by conducting 1000 simulations.
-Each simulation utilised different inputs for distance, proper motions, and radial velocity.
+The orbital characteristics of each star were determined by direct integration forwards in time for 5 Gyrs using again the GALPY package.
+We choose their \textit{MWPotential14} model for the Milky Way's gravitational potential, which includes a bulge modelled as a power-law density profile with an exponential cut-off, a Miyamoto-Nagai Potential disc \citep{1975PASJ...27..533M}, and a dark matter halo described by an NFW potential \citep{1996ApJ...462..563N}.
+From these simulations, we extracted several parameters related to the orbits of our targets, including the maximum (apocentre, R$_a$) and minimum (pericentre, R$_p$) distances from the Galactic centre, the maximum vertical amplitude (Z$_{max}$), the eccentricity (e), the energy (E), and the Z component of angular momentum (L$_z$).
+For each star, we conducted 1000 simulations that utilised different inputs for distance, proper motions, and radial velocity.
 Their values were picked randomly assuming Gaussian distributions of their respective uncertainties.
-The resulting Probability Distribution Functions (PDFs) obtained for each parameter were then sampled to derive uncertainties at the 16th and 84th percentiles.

-Due to the high uncertainties in distance measurements, many of our targets yielded orbit parameters that were unreliable.
-To ensure the robustness of our study, we selected only the targets for which the difference between the 16th and 84th percentiles around their median geometric distance estimate, denoted as r\_lo\_geo and r\_hi\_geo in \citet{2021AJ....161..147B}, did not exceed 500 pc.
-Only 20 stars passed this criterion: 6 RCB stars, 5 dLHdC stars, 6 EHe stars, and 3 DYPer-type stars.
-They are predominantly located within 4 kpc from the Sun.
+Thus, we retrieved for each of these parameters the values corresponding to the maximum likelihood of their respective binned distributions.
+These probability distribution functions were then examined to derive asymmetric uncertainties at one sigma.
+These values are listed in Table~\ref{tab.OrbitGalpy} and \ref{tab.OrbitGalpy2} for each star studied.